nanomsg/nng/docs/ref/migrate/nng1.md

 The socket option function families for `nng_getopt` and `nng_setopt` have been removed as well.
 In this case, use the `nng_socket_get` and `nng_socket_set` functions as appropriate.

+The `_getopt` and `_setopt` functions for contexts, listeners, and dialers are no longer present.
+Simply changing `_getopt` to `_get` or `_setopt` to `_set` in the function name should be sufficient in most cases.

+## Stream Options

+The ability to set options on streams after they have been created is no longer present.
+(It turns out that this was not very useful.)
+All functions `nng_stream_set_xxx` are removed.
+For tuning the `NNG_OPT_TCP_NODELAY` or similar properties, set the option on the listener or dialer that creates the stream instead.

 ## Transport Options